 This is the best project I’ve done so far with the ink!
 I’ve had quite a few mishaps in the learning process, but I’m thrilled with how this one turned out.
 My friend is going to love it!

 Have questions about Cricut Infusible Ink?
 I’d love to answer them in the comments!
 Love this tutorial?
-Check out Cricut Academy, my GIANT online Cricut course!
+Enrollment to my Cricut course, Cricut Academy is closed, however, I now offer my Cricut Basics eBook, which is a great place to get started!